rust-lang/rfcs/text/0000-delegation.md

 This overcomes the drawback: the `delegate *` syntax may be too implicit.

-It also overcomes the objection to omitting the `impl` block: the "overridden" method can be seperated from the delegate statement, which could be confusing and easier to miss what is happening.
+It also overcomes the objection to omitting the `impl` block: the "overridden" method can be seperated from the delegate item, which could be confusing and easier to miss what is happening.

 The increase in cognitive load is minimal, since `_` is widely used to mean "inferred by the compiler."